-This project is a comet search programme promoted by the BAA Comet Section (http://www.ast.cam.ac.uk/~jds/) and the plan is to roll it out via amateur astronomical societies.
-Its aim is to encourage members of those societies to develop their observational skills by hunting for comets visually, using binoculars and telescopes, by imaging and by searching images returned by spacecraft such as SOHO and STEREO.
-It should appeal to all skill levels many of which may well be present among members of any given society.
-Hopefully this will become a two-way street with ideas being passed around between societies.
+This project is a comet observation programme promoted by the BAA Comet Section (http://www.ast.cam.ac.uk/~jds/).
+Its aim is to encourage amateur astronomers, of all skill levels, to develop their observational skills by hunting for comets visually, using binoculars and telescopes, by imaging and by searching images returned by spacecraft such as SOHO and STEREO.
 It would seem appropriate to name this programme ‘Project Alcock’ after the UK’s foremost comet discoverer – George Alcock.
 Please contact me, roger.dymock ‘at’ ntlworld.com, if you would like me to come and talk to your local astronomical society or if there are any aspects of comet observing and imaging you would like added to this website

 The chances of discovering any new celestial object are small but ultimately worth pursuing.
 There are many aspects to comet observation all of which will eventually form part of this project i.e.